Scandiking/MET1020/README.md

 ## Information Technology and Information Systems
 ### Samfunnsvitenskapelig metode (MET1020)

-This is simply a collection of notes in `.md`-format and doesn't relly "belong" on GitHub, it's just a neat redundancy back-up.
+This is simply a collection of notes in `.md`-format and doesn't relly "belong" on GitHub as there is no code here, it's just a neat redundancy back-up.
+The notes are intended to be used with Obsidian.
 It will also be in 🇳🇴 Norwegian 🇳🇴 from here on.

+Dette er bare en samling med notater i `.md`-format og hører ikke egentlig hjemme på GitHub siden det ikke er noen kode her.
+Det er bare fin redundans back-up.
+Notatene er tiltenkt brukt med Obsidian.

 ## Faglig innhold i emnet